 We’re installing this on a bare-bones Ubuntu 18.04 server, and running it on a MySQL backend.
 There are many other possible distributions, and the ability to run it on PostgreSQL.
 But this was the easiest way for me to just take it out of the box and play with it, so that’s the direction I’ve decided on.

-Note: I ran through it one more time, and was up and running in less than an hour.
+Note: I went through it one more time, in the interests of science, and was up and running in less than an hour.

 Preparing the Server

 sudo -i right off so I could have

 root privileges for the whole process.
 There are arguments for and against this method.
 Just remember that as you’re going through this.
 If you’re going to stay logged in as the regular user you started off with, you’ll have to preface them all with

 Let’s get our server up to date first, before we even start installing anything:

 # apt update ... ... # apt upgrade ...